 Rub garlic extracts on your scalp or massage the garlic with infused oil to prevent hair loss.

 Garlic is categorized as a superfood because it has so many beneficial properties: antibacterial, antifungal, and antioxidant.
 All these properties add up to big benefits for your skin.
 So if, for instance, you suffer from acne, rub your raw garlic over the pimples to kill bacteria.
 Just be careful not to overindulge if your skin is the sensitive type.

 The stimulant and antioxidant properties of garlic play a major role in protecting your skin and preventing damage from free radicals.
 Unfortunately, they also slow down the production of collagen, which reduces the elasticity of the skin that comes with old age.

 The best part about this is that the regular use of topical garlic extract provides anti-aging benefits.
-This is because garlic helps boost the growth of new cells and their longevity.
+This is because garlic helps boost new cells’ growth and longevity.

-If you do not want to apply garlic all over your body, eating it can benefit your skin from the inside out.
-The antibacterial and antifungal properties of garlic can help with acne.
+Eating garlic can benefit your skin from the inside out if you do not want to apply it all over your body.
+Garlic’s antibacterial and antifungal properties may be beneficial in treating acne.
 In contrast, its general anti-inflammatory benefits help improve overall blood circulation, including bringing nutrients to your skin more efficiently and effectively.

-Garlic is a natural antibiotic and contains immune-boosting properties due to its antifungal, antiseptic, antiviral, and antibacterial aspects.
+Garlic is a natural antibiotic with immune-boosting properties due to its antifungal, antiseptic, antiviral, and antibacterial aspects.
 As such, it aids in treating fungal infections and relieving skin ailments like eczema.
 It is also an effective remedy for fungal infections such as measles.